openstack/ironic/doc/source/admin/adoption.rst

 media configuration necessary for the node should it be required.

-The adoption process makes no changes to the physical node, with the exception of operator supplied configurations where virtual media is used to boot the node under normal circumstances.
+The adoption process makes no changes to the physical node, with the exception of operator-supplied configurations where virtual media is used to boot the node under normal circumstances.
 An operator should ensure that any supplied configuration defining the node is sufficient for the continued operation of the node moving forward.